Skytone Alpha-400: Other similar devices by Exon/Skytone

 The successor of the device, the Alpha 400P, comes with a 416 MHz XScale, fifth generation ARM architecture, SoC (likely a Marvell PXA27x), USB 2.0 and up to 256 MiB of DDR2 memory.
-Another similar device comes with the 248 MHz ARM SoC AK7802Q216, 64/128 MiB of DDR RAM and Windows CE 5.0.
+Another similar device comes with the 248 MHz ARM SoC AK7802Q216, 64/128 MiB of DDR SDRAM and Windows CE 5.0.

 Skytone announced another device called Alpha 680 running Android that features a 533 MHz Jade Tech Z228 ARM CPU.
 The Alpha-680 has a rotatable touchscreen that can be turned and flipped over, so that the unit becomes a tablet computer.

 Another similar machine produced by Exon, but not sold by Skytone, comes with an x86 legacy compatible 800 MHz DM&P PDX-600 SoC CPU and is thus able to run Windows XP.

 It uses a XGI Volari Z9s GPU without 3D acceleration.
 As it is usually sold with Windows XP pre-installed, its default configuration has 512 MiB DDR2 SDRAM and 4/8 GB flash.
 It is also available with a built-in 0.3 Mpixel camera.
 This version was first presented at CES 2009.